FernandoCalmet/Tantra/content_installation/web/websites/khanakat_v1.md

 ### Install backend dependencies

 Now we can put the backend website files in some directory where we want to host the website.
-If this is in a local environment you can choose any location on the machine.
+You can choose any location on the machine.

 We can open the web project using [VSCode](https://code.visualstudio.com/) or any other code editor.
 Now open Terminal and run the command: